Cash Flow Forecasting Best Practices: What You Need to Know

 Let’s look at how you can best capture this data and integrate it into your cashflow forecast.

-Forecasting means analysing a range of data concerning historic sales, market and industry conditions, customer behaviour and your current pipeline.
-It allows you to establish realistic sales goals, optimise inventory, effectively allocate resources and align business strategy with market demands.
+Forecasting involves analysing a range of data, including historical sales, market and industry conditions, customer behaviour, and your current pipeline.
+This allows you to establish realistic sales goals, optimise inventory, effectively allocate resources, and align business strategies with market demands.

 While your historical data can lend insights into business trends, it may miss potential factors outside of its scope.
 It’s important to factor in changes that may not be captured in data and will impact future business trends, including those related to: